AlcoholRehabHelp Logo

 Can You Drink Alcohol While Taking Naproxen?

-Drinking alcohol while taking naproxen is fine.
+Drinking alcohol while taking naproxen is safe.
 However, drinking too much alcohol can irritate and potentially damage your stomach.
-Because of this, it's best to monitor your naproxen and alcohol use; or avoid drinking altogether.
+Because of this, it’s essential to understand the potential risks of combining naproxen and alcohol while undergoing treatment.

 Sponsored